Global existence of quasi-stratified solutions for the confined IPM equation

 and $||\rho||_{H^{\kappa}(\Omega)}(t)\leq 2\,\varepsilon$ for all $t\in[0,T]$ if we consider $\varepsilon$ small enough, which allows us to prolong the solution and then repeat the argument for all time.\\

-\textbf{Acknowledgements:}\\ The authors are supported by Spanish National Research Project MTM2014-59488-P and ICMAT Severo Ochoa projects SEV-2011-0087 and SEV-2015-556.
-AC was partially supported by the ERC grant 307179-GFTIPFD, DC was partially supported by the ERC Advanced Grant 788250 and DL was supported by La Caixa-Severo Ochoa grant.
+\textbf{Funding:} The authors are supported by Spanish National Research Project MTM2014-59488-P and ICMAT Severo Ochoa projects SEV-2011-0087 and SEV-2015-556.
+AC was partially supported by the ERC grant 307179-GFTIPFD, DC was partially supported by the ERC Advanced Grant 788250 and DL was supported by La Caixa-Severo Ochoa grant.\\

 \textbf{Acknowledgements:} The authors acknowledges helpful conversations with Tarek M. Elgindi.
 The authors would like to thank the anonymous referee for their insightful comments and suggestions. \\